-The use of Atenolol in women who are, or may become, pregnant requires that the anticipated benefit be weighed against the possible risks, particularly in the first and second trimesters, since beta-blockers, in general, have been associated with a decrease in placental perfusion which may result in growth retardation, intra-uterine deaths, abortion, immature and premature deliveries.
+The use of Atenolol in women who are, or may become, pregnant requires that the anticipated benefit be weighed against the possible risks, particularly in the first and second trimesters, since beta-adrenoceptor blocking drugs, in general, have been associated with a decrease in placental perfusion which may result in growth retardation, intra-uterine deaths, abortion, immature and premature deliveries.

-Breast-feeding:

-There is significant accumulation of Atenolol in breast milk.
+Breast-feeding: There is significant accumulation of Atenolol in breast milk.

-Neonates born to mothers who are receiving Atenolol at parturition or breastfeeding may be at risk of hypoglycaemia and bradycardia.
+Neonates born to mothers who are receiving atenolol at parturition or breast-feeding may be at risk of hypoglycaemia and bradycardia.